liguofan1987/terraform-workshop/README.md

 #AWS Region
 AWS_DEFAULT_REGION = "******"
 ...
-vm_default_user = "centos"
+vm_default_user = "******"
 ```
-Set your AMI NAME with wildcard and Account ID
+Set your AMI NAME with wildcard and Account ID, Make sure the webnode image has enabled web app and listen to 80 port or you can change the port in terraform.tfvars.
 ```
 $ vi variables.tf
 ...